LukeGrahamLandry/franca/devlog.md

+## early returns (May 7)

+Doing early returns by having labels as a comptime value.

+- keep track of number of incoming jumps so if its only one, you can just fall through, without spilling stack, cause you know you dont need to match value positions with anyone else.

+TODO: use => instead of = for capturing functions. remove need for fn keywork on values, just use that for add to overload set stmt. fix stack slot reuse. !return targeting an overload set and it just resolves to the current function.
+!return without fn arg for outermost fn. version of while loop that passes in labels for break and continue. same by var ptr for large values for !return as !if. fix whatever debug check is going off.

 ## basic blocks (May 6)

 The way my bc handles loops and ifs is kinda hacky and convoluted. gonna try adding the concept of basic blocks.